tsalemink/mapclientplugins.meshprojectionstep/docs/index.rst

    **Mesh Projection** step with auto-generated projection plane.

-At this point, we should have a valid projection plane - as in the figure above - and we can project our input mesh onto this plane using the `Project` button in the `Projection` section.
+At this point, we should have a valid projection plane - as in :numref:`this figure <fig-mesh-projection-plane>` - and we can project our input mesh onto this plane using the `Project` button in the `Projection` section.

 .. _fig-mesh-projection-projection: